tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 </james>
 <from {% include citation for=page.cite.plagiarized.pink_triangle at="p.178" %}>

 <mark>Vaernet was forced to stop his tests because of the danger of a yellow fever epidemic in the camp.
 The epidemic was not a result of infection from outside sources, such as prisoners of war from the East,</mark> as frequently happened in other institutions. <mark>The Buchenwald outbreak followed experiments with the microorganism responsible for yellow fever, which had gotten out of hand.
 Although Buchenwald seems to have provided better isolation wards than most camps,</mark> <mark>many prisoners – and some guards - died.
-By then Vaernet had probably returned to Prague, but his name appears again in the files for Neungamme, a camp near Hamburg, where he attempted to repeat his castration-hormone tests.
-The Neungamme documents do not state whether he actually finished them.</mark>
+By then Vaernet had probably returned to Prague, but his name appears again in the files for Neuengamme, a camp near Hamburg, where he attempted to repeat his castration-hormone tests.
+The Neuengamme documents do not state whether he actually finished them.</mark>

 </from>
 </compare>